 For mass vaccination sites, registration can occur online, via telephone, or in -person.
-The online registration process is simple and can be done oneither a computer or mobile phone.
-For individuals who can't easily access the internet, they can call our call center to make an appointment, which is operational from7am to 11pm every day.
-And for individuals who do not have access to those options, they can go straight to the for a walk-in appointment.
+The online registration process is simple and can be done on either a computer or mobile phone.
+For individuals who can't easily access the internet, they can call the New York State COVID-19 Call Center to make an appointment, which is operational from 7am to 11pm every day.
+For individuals who do not have access to those options. they can go directly to a state-run site for a walk-in appointment.